SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

 - **External content type:** The external content type is basically an XML definition of the external data source.
 For this scenario, you will use the new autogeneration tools in Visual Studio 2012 to discover the data source and create the external content type automatically.

-- **External event receiver:** The remote or external event receiver is the thing that makes actions on external data changes possible in SharePoint 2013.
+- **External event receiver:** The remote or external event receiver is the thing that makes actions on external data changes possible in SharePoint.
 You can create event receivers for external lists and for entities.

     An event receiver that is created for an external list is similar to other event receivers for SharePoint lists.
 You create the code and attach it to the list.
 When an action is performed on the data that is represented by the list, the event receiver executes.